Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Help Text: Provide optional help text for the date input.

 ### Validation
-- This date input widget should be placed within a Form widget to be effective.
+- This date input widget must be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`.

 ## Form Input Field Widget
 <img src="images/form_input_preview.png"   width="350" alt="Screenshot">

 The `Form Input Field` widget adds customizable input fields to your form.
-You can define various properties such as label, placeholder, input type, custom type, custom field name, and help text.
+You can define the following properties: label, placeholder, input type, custom type, custom field name, and help text.

 ### Properties

 - Input Type: Select the type of input, such as name, email, phone number, or custom.
-- Custom Input Type: Specify custom input types, such as single-line or multi-line.
+- Custom Input Type: Specify custom input types, single-line or multi-line.
 - Field Name: Define the field name for the input.
 - Label: Provide a descriptive label for the input field to convey its purpose.
 - Placeholder: Define a placeholder text for the input field, providing guidance to users.